 Other allergens are pollens, molds, house dust mites, or mildew.
 When your dog comes into contact with an allergen, a harmful reaction can irritate its skin.

-So, what’s the difference between a food allergy and food intolerance, you might be wondering?
+So, what’s the difference between a food allergy and food intolerance, you might wonder?

 A food allergy involves the immune system and is usually triggered by an over-response to a protein.
 In contrast, food intolerance does not affect the immune system and reacts to an ingredient.